puristajs/purista/website/src/handbook/9_Event_bridge.md

 To be able to share the load across multiple instances, the queue mechanism must be able to send one single message to exactly one client instance.
 It should not send the same message to multiple client instances.

-A other point to mentioned here:
+An other point to mentioned here:
 We need in best case persistency per queue.
 Queues for command requests/responses should not hold the messages forever.
-If a command or it's response is not handled within a given amount of time, the request has been timed out.
+If a command or its response is not handled within a given amount of time, the request has been timed out.
 So there is no need to deliver these messages after timeout.

 But on the other hand, subscriptions should be able to handle messages later and the information should not get lost.

 ### RPC request/reply

 The broker must be able to provide some way, to build a request-replay mechanism.
-Otherwise it is not possible to call a service function and receive a result.
+Otherwise, it is not possible to call a service function and receive a result.
 In general, this pattern can be build with some kind of response queue.
 But, as our functions and subscriptions are maybe serverless/stateless, we will need the possibility to have response queues, which are short living and automatically created and removed.

 ### Content based delivery

 Many message brokers have the concept of topics or routing key delivery.
 This works well, if you have some fixed topics or routing keys.
-The service function part of PURISTA would work, because you could simply use a combinantion of message type, service name, service version and function/subscription name as routing key.
+The service function part of PURISTA would work, because you could simply use a combination of message type, service name, service version and function/subscription name as a routing key.

 But what about subscriptions?
 Subscriptions are kind of dynamic and unknown.
-You might want to subscribe to one single event name or you might want to subscribe to all error responses from any service function.
+You might want to subscribe to one single event name, or you might want to subscribe to all error responses from any service function.

 Also, you do not want to have a 1:1 relation.
 You always have one message producer, but you might have n message consumers.